rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 ## 1. Shells:

-**Q1: Which of the following is a shell used on your Ubunutu machine?**
+**Q1: Which of the following is a shell used on your Ubuntu machine?**
 a) PowerShell
 b) bash
 c) cmd